byu-cpe/ComputingBootCamp/website/_selfpaced/22_tclvivado.md

     * Figure out how to change the radix used to display the values of multi-bit signals
     * Figure out how to jump to the next signal transition for a selected signal in the waveform display
     * Figure out how to save the waveform display setup you have created and then re-load it for a later simulation
-  * Write you own SystemVerilog-based testbench for it and simulate it that way instead of with a Tcl file.
+  * Write your own SystemVerilog-based testbench for your design and simulate it that way instead of with a Tcl file.
 You can find details on testbenches [at this BYU tutorial](https://github.com/byu-cpe/BYU-Computing-Tutorials/wiki/SVTestbenches).
 Note that that tutorial is outside this website so use the Back button to return to here...

+  Finally, you may decide to do the above for another design or two until you feel comfortable with Vivado.

 # Task 2: Learn How to Do All the Above Using Tcl
-You can do everything from above (except physically view simulation waveforms) using a script containing Tcl commands.
-That is, you can create projects, add design files, compile your design files, start a simulation, synthesize/implement/generate bitstreams, etc.
+You can do everything from above (except perhaps physically view simulation waveforms) using a script containing Tcl commands.
+That is, you can create projects, add design files, compile your design files, start a simulation, synthesize/implement/generate bitstreams, etc. all using Tcl commands.

 This is often a preferred way to work since you want to be able to write a complete Tcl script to do what you want (create, implement, and then analyze a design) without your having to manually drive the GUI click by click.
+And, this is the ONLY feasible way to script a large set of test runs of the tools on benchmark designs, for example.

+One work method is to do everything with Tcl except simulation.
+When you want to simulate you can either start up the Vivado simulator from the command line on a series of files or learn to another more standard simulator (like Modelsim).

+Also, note if you start Vivado in `Tcl mode` using the `-mode tcl` flag you can always start and stop the GUI as needed using `start_gui` and `stop_gui` in the Tcl console.

 To learn how to use Tcl, work your way through this [BYU Tcl Tutorial](https://github.com/byu-cpe/BYU-Computing-Tutorials/wiki/TclVivado).